wojake/awesome-xrpl/readme.md

   (Like just install a package or run a container easy.)
 - [XRPL.org Configuing `rippled`](https://xrpl.org/configure-rippled.html) Next steps after you get it installed and running.
 - [Node Configurator](https://xrplf.github.io/xrpl-node-configurator/) - 🪄✨ This wizard will walk you through configuring a node!
   If you want to go full custom.
-The default configuration file is pretty verbose about each option, this walkthrough runs and will package you up your validators, your config and even instructions in a zip you generate locally.
+The [shipped, example configuration file](https://github.com/ripple/rippled/blob/7bd5d51e4e4e76a5547051d30b330739618eddb0/cfg/rippled-example.cfg) is pretty verbose about each option, this wizard will package you up your validators, your config and even instructions in a zip you generate locally.

 See [XRPL Developer Tools](#xrpl-developer-tools) for connecting to your node or any other node, such as a public one like [XRPLcluster](https://xrplcluster.com).